bootphon/pygamma-agreement/docs/source/cli.rst

     pygamma-agreement data/

 The gamma value for each file will be printed out in the console's stdout.
-If you wish to easily save the tool's output in a file, you can use the `-output_csv` option to save it to a 2-column CSV that will contain each file's gamma value.
+If you wish to easily save the tool's output in a file, you can use the ``--output_csv`` option to save it to a 2-column CSV that will contain each file's gamma value.

 .. code-block:: bash